-Most people know this country for its temples at Angkor Wat, centerpiece in The Kingdom of Wonder.
+Most people know Cambodia for its temples at Angkor Wat, centerpiece in The Kingdom of Wonder.
 But there’s much more to explore and discover in this country of warm smiles.
 Cities here buzz with energy.
 In the countryside, palm-tree greenery ring 1,000-year old rice fields.
 Flawless blue skies meet secluded sandy beaches and Tonlé Sap, Asia’s largest freshwater lake, serves floating villages and towering stilted houses.

 In the north, endangered tigers and Asian elephants roam misty jungles while Irrawaddy dolphins frolic in the Mekong.
 This is colonial Indochine embracing the new – romantic, mysterious and inviting.
 Travels here center on Angkor Wat in Siem Reap, but don’t neglect the Kingdom’s fabulous less known gems: the capital Phnom Penh, beachside Sihanoukville and French colonial Battambang.